-It’s a question that many brands have to consider at some point: “How much money should I spend on my SEO marketing?”
+It’s a question that many B2B marketing leaders have to consider at some point: “How much money should I spend on my SEO program?”

 Truthfully, the answer varies.